 With Paperform, you can create stunning, feature-rich landing pages for any course, all in our easy to navigate editor.
 Plus, once you've got your course up and running, you can use that same digital Swiss Army Knife of tools to create forms, surveys, quizzes and more to keep your students engaged.

 While you may not have started creating your materials yet, try to include any information that will encourage your target audience to sign up.
 Include a clear call-to-action for folks to sign up, register their interest or even offer ‘early bird’ deals for people willing to purchase.

 Based on the response you get you’ll be able to find out whether your online course idea has legs or not.
 With some luck you’ll have a few sign-ups and new additions to your email list that you can leverage for marketing outreach.

-Once you’ve settled on your course topic it’s time to get stuck into some serious research.
-Take a look at existing courses and content.
+Once you’ve settled on your course topic, it’s important to research not only what you will teach, but also what courses are already available on the topic.
 Think about what type of things people want to know about the subject, and what gaps you can fill.